 The Town of Watertown is now accepting applications for microenterprise business grants, using federally-funded Community Development Block Grant (CDBG) funds.
 The funding can be utilized to address emergency needs in light of the Coronavirus pandemic.
 Grants of up to $10,000 for microenterprise businesses (a commercial enterprise that has 5 or fewer employees) are now available.
 CLICK HERE (https://massgcc.submittable.com/submit) to connect directly to the online application.

-The application process will be open until September 25th, 2020.
+The application process will be open on a rolling basis in 2020-2021.
 Businesses interested in applying must fill out the online application only.
 For further questions refer to the FAQ or contact: Gideon Schreiber, Senior Planner, email@example.com or at (617) 972-6417.

 - Press Release - https://www.watertown-ma.gov/DocumentCenter/View/30059/Watertown-Press-Release-Microenterprise-Grant_2020_0908